 MG ZS EV

-The MG ZS EV, launched this month in 5 cities in 2 variants, features a water-cooled 44.5 kWh lithium-ion battery pack that powers a front-mounted electric motor delivering 105 kW of power and 353 Nm of instant torque.
+The MG ZS EV, launched in 11 cities in 2 variants, features a water-cooled 44.5 kWh lithium-ion battery pack that powers a front-mounted electric motor delivering 105 kW of power and 353 Nm of instant torque.
 The ZS EV can accelerate from 0 to 100 km/h in just 8.5 seconds and achieve a top speed of 140 km/h.
 The battery, which has a range of 340 km, supports 5-way charging infrastructure and fast charging with which it can be charged to 80% in 50 mins.
-MG ZS EV comes with a 5 years/unlimited km warranty and is expected to become available in more cities in the future.
+The MG ZS EV comes with a 5 years/unlimited km warranty and is expected to become available in more cities in the future.